riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/course/content/en/validation/30_controls/controls.md

              Validator.SetToolTipText="true"/>
 ```

-Validator properties are also inherited by the control's descendants.
+Validator properties are also applied to the control's subtree.

 ## ValidationSummary

-Displays ValidationErrors from a `Validation.Target`.
+Displays validation errors from a `Validation.Target` (the root ViewModel by default).

-Let's say I have a property called `DTO` that I validate and I want to display errors from its properties,
+Let's say I have a property called `DTO` I validate and I want to display errors from its properties,
-its properties' properties and itself:
+its properties' properties, and itself:

 ```
 <dot:ValidationSummary Validation.Target="{value: DTO}"